-WITH OUR POWERS COMBINED TRAVIS + JUSTIN : THE INTERVIEW For our two co-founders, Justin Jarrett and Travis Capacete, it's been one wild decade.
+Inner Shaq (2014) Cinematography by Matt Wise Camera: Canon 5D WITH OUR POWERS COMBINED TRAVIS + JUSTIN : THE INTERVIEW For our two co-founders, Justin Jarrett and Travis Capacete, it's been one wild decade.
 From the "old days" of running around the country with a DSLR Camera and boom mic to setting up shop on the third floor of a crappy row home in North Philadelphia during the greatest economic downturn since the Great Depression - one thing has always been true.
 These two knuckleheads are the closest thing to brothers as they come and they keep this place running day in and day out.
-They are usually too busy to chat, so we forced them to sit down and rap about the early days of JTWO.
+They are usually too busy to chat, so we forced them to sit down and rap about the early days of JTWO. time we met at PSU?

-Travis Capacete: Yes, I don't know if it actually counts as the first time we met but I remember you pitching your documentary on how the film program should be better.
-And you couldn't have been more right so naturally that was the project I wanted to work on.
+Travis Capacete: Yes, I don't know if it actually counts as the first time we JJ: You were all but dead to me until I JJ: I'll never forget.
+You wanted to name met but I remember you pitching your had questions about which hard drives the company, "Two Black Ice" or something documentary on how the film program I needed to purchase. should be better.
+And you couldn't have the project I wanted to work on.
 We still passed even though all the professors canceled on us last minute.
 JJ: What do you remember most about film school together?